Experiential Learning through a Walking Tour

 2b.
 BicyCAL

-BicyCAL is a cooperatively run and student founded organization at UC Berkeley that aims to empower UCB students, faculty and staff to successfully integrate the bicycle into their daily lives.
-They provide a space where the community can learn how to maintain, operate and love their bicycles in an inclusive and safe place.
-BicyCAL encourages students to learn how to fix their own bikes, and only charge for parts.
+BicyCAL is a student-founded, cooperatively run organization at UC Berkeley that empowers students, faculty, and staff to integrate bicycling into their daily lives.
+They provide an inclusive and safe space where the community can learn how to maintain, operate and love their bicycles.
+BicyCAL only charges for parts.

 3) Strawberry Creek